sharpest-minds/hiring-tips/mentorship.md

-An activley maintanied resource of best practices and tips around mentorships.
+An activley maintained resource of best practices and tips around mentorships.
 If you are a SharpestMinds mentor, please contribute!

 ## Interview checklist